SofaComplianceRobotics/docs-support/versioned_docs/version-v25.06/Users/EmioLabs/emio-labs-user-manual.md

 # App User Manual

-Learn how to use the **Emio Labs** application.
+Welcome to the user manual of the **Emio Labs** application.

 ## Introduction

-Welcome to the user manual of the software **Emio Labs**.
 This desktop application is designed to teach soft robotics through interactive labs.
 This manual will guide you through the application's features and help you navigate the learning process.

 ## Getting Started